List of presidents of Brazil: Military Dictatorship (1964–1985)

 The military coup was fomented by José de Magalhães Pinto, Adhemar de Barros, and Carlos Lacerda (who had already participated in the conspiracy to depose Getúlio Vargas in 1945), then governors of the states of Minas Gerais, São Paulo, and Guanabara, respectively.
 The coup was planned and executed by the most forefront commanders of the Brazilian Army and received the support of almost all high-ranking members of the military, along with conservative elements in society, like the Catholic Church and anti-communist civil movements among the Brazilian middle and upper classes.
-Internationally, it was supported by the State Department of the United States through its embassy in Brasilia.
+Internationally, it was supported by the State Department of the United States through its embassy in Brasília.

 Despite initial pledges to the contrary, the military regime enacted in 1967 a new, restrictive Constitution, and stifled freedom of speech and political opposition.
 The regime adopted nationalism, economic development, and anti-communism as its guidelines.

 The dictatorship reached the height of its popularity in the 1970s with the so-called "Brazilian Miracle", even as the regime censored all media, and tortured and exiled dissidents.
-João Figueiredo became President in March 1979; in the same year he passed the Amnesty Law for political crimes committed for and against the regime.
+João Figueiredo became president in March 1979; in the same year he passed the Amnesty Law for political crimes committed for and against the regime.
 While combating the "hardliners" inside the government and supporting a re-democratization policy, Figueiredo could not control the crumbling economy, chronic inflation and concurrent fall of other military dictatorships in South America.
 Amid massive popular demonstrations in the streets of the main cities of the country, the first free elections in 20 years were held for the national legislature in 1982.
 In 1985, another election was held, this time to elect (indirectly) a new president, being contested between civilian candidates for the first time since the 1960s, being won by the opposition.
 In 1988, a new Constitution was passed and Brazil officially returned to democracy.
 Since then, the military has remained under the control of civilian politicians, with no official role in domestic politics.

-Parties abolished, except for two parties: